mommysgoodpuppy/mlworks/readme.rst

     http://www.ravenbrook.com/project/mlworks/

-This fork builds on that open-source release with a narrower practical goal: make the rebooted compiler easy to try and useful for small Windows SML work.
+This fork builds on that open-source release and continues the reboot as a portable Windows command-line SML system.